 Has a handy room divider that adds a bit of privacy.
 Ground and ceiling vents work together to keep air flowing.
 Owners are impressed with how easy it is to set up.
 Maximum center height is 78 inches.
 Comes with a rainfly.

 Materials aren't as durable as others, especially the mesh components, which come apart easily.

-A polyester tent that's spacious enough for four or five adults.
-Includes 10 lightweight alloy pegs and five guy ropes.
-Utilizes instant pop-up mechanism to set up quickly.
+A polyester tent that's spacious enough for f4 or 5 adults.
+Includes 10 lightweight alloy pegs and 5 guy ropes.
+Utilizes an instant pop-up mechanism to set up quickly.
 Waterproof.

 This tent doesn't have particularly thick insulation, so it's best for mild climates.

-This tent has a top height of six feet, five inches and can sleep up to eight people.
+This tent has a top height of 6 feet 5 inches and can sleep up to 8 people.
 It's easy to set up and comes with a carry bag.
 Made from durable 150D material.
-Sets up in one minute with three basic steps.
+Sets up in 1 minute with 3 basic steps.
 Windows have screens to keep bugs out.

 The tent may not be completely waterproof.
 Zippers may stick or break after a few years of heavy use.

-A four- to six-person tent with an easy popup mechanism.
+A 4- to 6-person tent with an easy popup mechanism.
 Boasts double-layer walls to prevent condensation.
-Features two doors, four windows, and rear hooded vents.
+Features 2 doors, 4 windows, and rear hooded vents.
 There's also a separate vestibule for gear or pets.